Our Team: Miller Lab

 Jenna Sandler, B.A.

-Jenna Sandler is a Junior Specialist in the Miller Lab at the MIND Institute.
-She graduated from Brandeis University, where she earned a B.A. in Psychology with a minor in Linguistics.
-Her research interests center on the assessment, early detection, and early presentation of autism and attention-deficit/hyperactivity disorder (ADHD), especially in pre-school-aged children.
-Jenna plans to pursue graduate education and a career in clinical psychology or clinical neuropsychology, focusing on a pediatric population.
+Jenna Sandler is a Junior Specialist in the Miller Lab at the UC Davis MIND Institute.
+She received a B.A. in Psychology with a minor in Linguistics from Brandeis University.
+Her research interests center on the assessment and early detection of ASD and ADHD, including individual variability in presentations, masking, and how to best provide support to neurodivergent children and their families.
+Jenna plans to pursue graduate education and a career in clinical psychology, focusing on a pediatric population.

 Andrea Schneider, Ph.D.